HomeBrain-ARG/ccimx6sbc/README.md

 - gdb
 - gdbserver

-Next steps are copy the files in a uSD, insert it in the module and reboot using U-Boot to install the new version of Yocto.
+Next steps are uncompress the files in a uSD, insert it in the module and reboot using U-Boot to install the new version of Yocto.
+Execute "run install_linux_fw_sd".

 If you have any question please send me an e-Mail to info@homebrain.com.ar.